 Feel Like a Fraud?
-5 Ways to Conquer Imposter Syndrome
+5 Ways to Conquer Impostor Syndrome

-Do you experience imposter syndrome too?
+Do you experience impostor syndrome too?
 If so, you’re in good company.
 It’s a common occurrence among high achievers.
 Consider how often you tell yourself:

 I don’t really know what I’m doing.
 I’m just faking it.

 Everyone else is far more capable.
 I don’t measure up.

 I’m not unique or talented.
 I just work really hard.

 Others will soon realize I’m not as good as they think I am.

 If I put myself out there, I won’t have the goods to back it up.

 If any of these sound familiar, know you are not alone.
 Many of us share this secret.
 Impostor syndrome is about feeling you aren’t good enough and undeserving of where your career has taken you.
 It is not about how capable you really are.
 While others may see you as competent and accomplished, you feel like you’re trying to pass as a better, more worthy version of yourself.
 And, if (when) you eventually fall short, you’ll be exposed as the fraud you believe you are.